1u77y/ctfs/README.md

 This is a **safe, contained Boot2Root simulation** teaching chained exploitation techniques:

 **SSRF → SSTI → simulated RCE → LPE**

-* **Safe:** No real remote code execution — any “RCE” is simulated or sandboxed.
-* **Educational:** Focused on enumeration, template injection reasoning, and privilege‑escalation simulation.
-* **Contained:** Vulnerable services run locally inside the challenge environment.

 ---